 Directors who are not officers or employees of Celestica or Onex receive compensation for their services as directors.
 Under the directors' compensation plan, directors receive an annual retainer fee of \$45,000.
 The Chairmen of the Audit, Compensation and Executive Committees are entitled to an additional annual retainer of \$10,000.
 The non-executive Chairman, who also serves as the Chairman of the Corporate Governance Committee, receives an additional annual retainer of \$30,000.
 Directors receive a fee of \$2,500 for each day of meetings of the Board of Directors and Committee meetings attended.
 Attendance fees are paid per day of meetings, regardless of whether a director attends more than one meeting in a single day, except that a separate attendance fee is paid for each Executive Committee meeting, even if it occurs on the same day as other meetings.
 Directors who travel outside of their home state or province to attend a meeting are entitled to a travel fee of \$2,500.
-Directors receive half of their fees (or may elect to receive all of their fees) in Deferred Share Units, or DSUs.
+Directors receive and for their fees (or may elect to receive all of their fees) in Deferred Share Units, or DSUs.
 Each DSU represents the right to receive one subordinate voting share when the director ceases to be a director.
-The number of DSUs paid in lieu of cash is calculated, in the case of meeting fees, by dividing the cash fee that would otherwise be payable by the closing price of subordinate voting shares on the NYSE on the last business day of the quarter.
+The number of DSUs paid in lieu of cash is calculated, in the case of meeting (NYSE) on the date of the meeting and, in the case of annual retainer fees, by dividing the cash fee that would otherwise be payable by the closing price of subordinate voting shares on the New York Stock Exchange (NYSE) on the date of the meeting and, in the case of annual retainer fees, by dividing the cash amount that would otherwise be payable by the closing price of subordinate would otherwise be payable quarterly by the closing price of subordinate voting shares on the NYSE on the last business day of the quarter.